 Insertion.
-Into the posterior half, upper and outer part of the first rib.
+Into the posterior half, upper and outer part of

-Between the two above muscles, the subclavian artery takes its course, and at that part the scalenus anticus separates the artery from the vein, which runs before that muscle.
+Between the two above muscles the subclavian artery takes its course, and at that part the scalenus anticus separates the artery from the vein, which runs before that muscle.

-3. SCALENUS POSTICUS.
+3. M. Scalenus Posticus.